Tiling by Near Coincidence: Statement of the problem and physical motivation

 When the rotation angle is commensurate, or alternatively, the scaling factor is rational, the bilayer admits an infinite set of perfect coincidence sites.
 These sites form a periodic sublattice and hence a periodic tiling with an enlarged unit cell, preserving the symmetry of the individual layers up to a reorientation of the point group.
 A thorough analysis of such commensurate bilayers has recently been provided by Gratias and Quiquandon~\cite{Gratias23}.
 However, in the generic, incommensurate case---analyzed more recently by the same authors~\cite{Quiquandon25}---at most a single perfect coincidence site can exist.
 Nevertheless, for any threshold $r>0$, there is always a countable infinity of pairs of nearly coincident points---one from each layer---that are separated by no more than a distance $r$.
 We argue here that these points of near coincidence provide a natural and intuitive basis for constructing a quasiperiodic tiling with the required symmetry.

 To emphasize the intuitiveness of this \emph{near-coincidence} method, we begin in Sec.~\ref{Sec:Generating} with a step-by-step illustration of the construction of an octagonal tiling from two superimposed square lattices rotated by $45^\circ$ (cf.\ Fig.~\ref{fig:moire a}).
-In Sec.~\ref{Sec:Ammann} we establish the validity of the method by mapping it rigorously to the cut-and-project formalism, and by revealing the substitution rules---originally derived by Beenker~\cite{Beenker82}---by merely varying the coincidence threshold.
+Informed readers may skip this part and proceed directly to Sec.~\ref{Sec:Ammann}, where we establish the validity of the method by mapping it to the cut-and-project formalism, and by revealing the substitution rules---originally derived by Beenker~\cite{Beenker82}---by varying the coincidence threshold.
 We then demonstrate the versatility of the approach in Sec.~\ref{Sec:4-dodecagonal}, generating dodecagonal tilings~\cite{Niizeki87,Gahler88} from bilayers of triangular lattices rotated by $30^\circ$ (cf.\ Fig.~\ref{fig:moire b}), and in Sec.~\ref{Sec:Fibonacci}, producing quasiperiodic square~\cite{Lifshitz02} and hexagonal~\cite{Coates24} Fibonacci tilings from bilayers scaled by the golden mean (cf.\ Fig.~\ref{fig:moire c}).
 We conclude in Sec.~\ref{Sec:Future} with a summary and an outlook toward future directions.